Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/deactivate/index.md

 ---

-# How to Deactivcate Service
+# How to Deactivcate a Service

 The following is a step-by-step illustration of how to permanently [*****VERIFY WITH BECKY*****] deactivate a specific active mobile service asset.